liffiton/PyMiniSolvers/README.md

  - Cygwin
  - OS X

-To build the shared libraries and test the API:
+To build the shared libraries:

     $ make

+To test the API (automatically tests w/ Python 2 and/or 3 as available):

+    $ make test

+Or manually run the tests:

     $ python -m doctest -v minisolvers.py
     $ python test_minisolvers.py